-Faculty Chair: Kathleen Carmichael
+Faculty Chair: Karen Chou

 The Faculty Chair is a senior faculty member who “guides the intellectual and programmatic life” of a residential college.
 In Slivka, they often take students to cultural and other unique events.